siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011 Schrodinger as Narrow-Band Maxwell.md

 # 11. Schrödinger as Narrow-Band Maxwell

-**Claim.** The Schrödinger equation is not a new postulate of quantum mechanics.
+The Schrödinger equation is not a new postulate of quantum mechanics.
 It is a controlled approximation of Maxwell transport, valid when the frequency bandwidth of the field configuration is small relative to its central frequency.